jqhoogland/rationalia-starter/LW/Concepts/Stupidity of Evolution.md

   - Tag
 ---

-[[Evolution|**Evolution**]] **is stupid,** it can only access a very limited area in the design space, and can only search for the new designs very slowly, for a variety of reasons.
+[[1 Projects/Rationalia/LW/Concepts/Evolution|**Evolution**]] **is stupid,** it can only access a very limited area in the design space, and can only search for the new designs very slowly, for a variety of reasons.
 The wonder of evolution is not how intelligently it works, but that an accidentally occurring optimizer without a brain works *at all*.

 Blog posts
 ----------